-2.6 Known/Unknown operator over attributes
+2.6 Unknown operator arguments

 When an attribute is mapped into a random variable, its value is linked to a probability distribution.
 Hence, this attribute is not guaranteed to hold always a unique value at any given time as are usual object attributes.
 Therefore, when the actual value of a random attribute is not known, some instructions, such as operators or methods expecting this attribute as argument, may not be carelessly invoked on this attribute.
-A special isknown operator is introduced that determines whether such an attribute has a value or not.
+A special isKnown operator is introduced that determines whether such an attribute has a value or not.